FelixEngl/ptmt/readme.md

 # Python Topic Model Translation (PTMT)

+> Please Note: Currently the code is broken due some API changes in requirements of the Rust implementation.
+I'll will fix the issues in the upcomming months.

 This repository contains our experiments for topic model translation.
 The contents may change over time.